Roberto Westbrook/Getty Images

 Minimum payments only

-Bankrate's mortgage calculator lets you see how much time you can shave off by making an extra payment each year.
+Bankrate's mortgage calculator lets you see how much time and money you save by making a lump-sum payment.
 Click "Show Amortization Schedule."